Finite quotients of 3-manifold groups: Inclusion-exclusion lemma

 \begin{proof} We can use the Lyndon-Hochschild-Serre spectral sequence to compute $H^*(H,V_i)$.
 From the edge maps, we have that $H^1(G,V_i)\ra H^1(H,V_i)$ is an injection whose cokernel is the kernel of $d_2^{0,1}: \Hom_G(\ker\pi,V_i)\ra H^2(G,V)$.
 The map $d_2^{0,1}$ is the transgression \cite[Theorem 2.4.3]{Neukirch2000}, and we can check that $d_2^{0,1}(\phi)=\phi_*(\alpha)$, where $\alpha\in H^2(G,\ker\pi^{ab})$ is the class of the extension $H$.
 From this it follows that $S=\ker d_2^{0,1}$.
 Further, the edge map gives that the kernel of $H^2(G,V_i)\ra H^2(H,V_i)$ is $\im d_2^{0,1}$, and the second claim follows. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{maximal-quotient-attainable}]

 First, we must check that $Q_\rho$ is finite.
 Because $K$ is a 3-manifold group, $K$ is finitely generated, and thus there are finitely many surjections from $K$ to each minimally material extension of $G$.
 Since there are finitely many minimally material extensions, there are finitely many lifts of $\rho$ to minimally material extensions of $G$.
-Thus the intersection $Q_\rho$ of the kernels of these lifts is finite.
+Thus the quotient $Q_\rho$ of $K$ by the intersection of the kernels of these lifts is finite.

 Second, we must check that $Q_\rho$ is a fiber product over $G$ of minimally material extensions.
 More generally, one can prove that any subgroup of a fiber product of minimal non-trivial extensions that surjects onto each factor must be a fiber product of a subset of the extensions.
 The argument is analogous to that in \cite[Lemma 5.3]{Liu2020}.